Alliedium/awesome-devops/08_docker_best_building_practices_06-sep-2022/README.md

 bash ./.github/scripts/build_publish_nightly_docker.sh
 docker images
 ```

 ### Example 3: Python dependencies in a separate image parameterized by hash  ###

-18. Change to the example directory
+18. Change to the example directory:

 ```
 cd ~/devops-course-2022/06_sep_2022_docker_best_practices_ii/dependencies
 ```

-19. Get the contents of the directory
+19. Get the contents of the directory:

 ```
 ls -a